 The wettest months of the year tend to be October and November, when you can expect a Melbourne rainfall of around 60-66 millimetres each month.
 Which really isn’t a lot!
 But, as we all know, even a light shower can put a dent in your carefully laid plans.
 But luckily there are plenty of Melbourne indoor activities that make great fallback plans.

-Things to do in Melbourne when it rains
+Things to do on a rainy day in Melbourne

 If it does rain during your visit, here are a few indoor things to do in Melbourne that allow you to stay active but also – importantly – stay dry.

-1. Get cultural in one of the city’s museums
+1. Get cultural in one of the city’s galleries

-Melbourne is known as the Culture Capital of Australia, so if you’re a museum person, you’ll find plenty to keep you busy on a rainy day.
+Melbourne is known as the Culture Capital of Australia, so if you love galleries, you’ll find plenty to keep you busy on a rainy day in Melbourne.

-Our museums aren’t just for art-lovers, either.
-Here are a few of my favourite museums to visit:
+Here are a few of my favourite to visit:

-- Melbourne Museum – a fun, interactive museum that’s great for everyone, with dinosaur exhibits, First Nations displays and plenty more
+• Melbourne Museum – a fun, interactive museum that’s great for everyone, with dinosaur exhibits, First Nations displays and plenty more (I love the Milarri Garden Trail, but it’s outside, so opt for the indoor Forest Gallery instead)

 Gather your most intelligent friends and run from the rain into an escape room.
 With the clock ticking down and plenty of riddles to solve, you’ll quickly forget that it’s pouring outside.